eddmash/powerorm/README.md

 Once the files have been generated you can run the following command to actually create the tables in the database.

 `php index.php migrations/migrate`

-This will generate all the migration required to create the above models table in the database

 Looking at the roles model, it will generate a migration file that looks as shown below:

     // Migration for the model role